sherlockieee/sherlockieee.github.io/_posts/recruiting.md

 ## 2. Conversely, the things that might seem easy, are actually not.

 Like writing good code.
 Only when I did mock interviews did I realize how easy it is to forgo good conventions for quick and easy tricks.
 Or explaining my thoughts process.
 I always thought my code makes sense, until I start doing mock interviews and realize that I can stumble and not explain fundamental concepts, which means I don't understand something enough and need to revise again.
+Or debugging.
+God is it painful.

 ## 3. It's never too late.